 Normally, the analog label equations pick a sampling frequency that will result in a smooth curve.
 This often results in a waveform with a lot of points very close together.
 There is a way to force the sampling period to be a specific time interval.

-Choose the Options > Text and Edge Grid Settings menu to open the Edit Text and Edge Grids dialog.
+•Choose the Options > Text and Edge Grid Settings menu to open the Edit Text and Edge Grids dialog. |

-Type the sampling period into the Horizontal box.
+•Check the Enforce as Sampling Period check box to take control of the sample period away from the equation generator. •Type the sampling period into the Horizontal box.
 This will force analog equations to generate evenly spaced points on this grid.
-Notice that this will also force new digital signal waveforms to be drawn on this grid, so you may wish to change the settings after generating the analog waveforms.
+Notice that this will also force new digital signal waveforms to be drawn on this grid, so you may wish to change the settings after generating the analog waveforms. |

-In this example, the exponential for SIG1 was created while the sampling period was forced to 5000 ps.
-Note that the "digitally displayed" version of SIG1 (below the "analog displayed" version) has a state value every 5000 ps.
+•In this example, the exponential for SIG1 was created while the sampling period was forced to 5000 ps.
+Note that the "digitally displayed" version of SIG1 (below the "analog displayed" version) has a state value every 5000 ps. |